Countries evaluate evacuation of citizens in virus epicenter

 A look at steps being taken:

-— CHINA: The government cut transportation links to and from the city of Wuhan on Jan.
+— CHINA: The government cut most access to the city of Wuhan on Jan.
 22 and has since expanded those controls to several nearby cities.
 Anyone traveling from Wuhan is required to register and quarantine themselves for 14 days — the virus' maximum incubation period.
 Hong Kong barred entry to travelers from Hubei province and told Hong Kong residents returning from the area to quarantine themselves at home.

-— JAPAN: Chief government spokesman Yoshihide Suga said 560 Japanese citizens are confirmed in Hubei and chartered evacuation flights are being prepared to leave “as soon as possible."
-The Japanese Embassy in Beijing said the initial evacuation is limited to those in Wuhan.
-Evacuees are expected to include employees of Honda Motor Co., Tokyo Electron, Aeon Co. and other Japanese companies operating in Wuhan.
-Prime Minister Shinzo Abe said his Cabinet will designate the new coronavirus as an infectious disease subject to forced hospitalization and isolation.
-Such preventative measures appear to be preparation for the evacuation.
+— JAPAN: Chief government spokesman Yoshihide Suga said Japan was negotiating with the Chinese government on evacuating Japanese from the Wuhan area.
+He declined to go into details on the timing.
+Japan also officially designated the virus as an infectious disease, meaning people can be quarantined and hospitalized to try to prevent the spread of the virus.

-— UNITED STATES: The U.S. Consulate in Wuhan plans a charter flight Tuesday to evacuate its personnel and some other Americans.
-The U.S. Embassy in Beijing said the limited capacity on the flight to San Francisco meant priority will be given to to individuals “at greater risk from coronavirus.”
+— UNITED STATES: The U.S. Consulate in Wuhan plans a charter flight to Southern California to for its personnel and some other Americans.
+The State Department said the flight will leave Wednesday morning for Ontario, California.
+The plane will refuel in Anchorage, Alaska, where the passengers will be rescreened, according to the Alaska Department of Health and Social Services.

 — FRANCE: Health Minister Agnes Buzyn said French citizens who want to leave Wuhan will be taken on a direct flight to France in the middle of the week, and then held in quarantine for 14 days.
+France has some 800 citizens in Wuhan.
 French automaker PSA, which produces Peugeot and Citroen cars, said it was evacuating its expatriate employees and their families from Wuhan and quarantining them in another city.
 It didn't elaborate.

-— SRI LANKA: The embassy in Beijing has applied for a Sri Lankan Airlines plan to be allowed to land at the Wuhan airport to airlift home 32 Sri Lankan students and their family members.
-The foreign ministry also said it was working to bring back all other Sri Lankan students throughout China.
-About 860 Sri Lankan students are in China.
+— SRI LANKA: The embassy in Beijing has applied for a Sri Lankan Airlines plane to be allowed to land at the Wuhan airport to airlift home 32 Sri Lankan students and their family members.
+The foreign ministry also said it was working to bring back all other Sri Lankan students throughout China, who number about 860.

+— SOUTH KOREA: Deputy Prime Minister and Economic Minister Hong Nam-ki said the government is making full preparations to send a chartered plane to bring South Koreans in Wuhan home as soon as a formal government decision to dispatch that aircraft is made.
+Hong also said the government has raised its infectious disease alert level and is taking preventive measures such as inspecting all people coming from Wuhan and strengthening quarantine .

+— EUROPEAN UNION: Portugal says it has joined with other smaller European Union countries to organize a possible evacuation of their citizens from Wuhan.
+Foreign Minister Augusto Santos Silva said 14 Portuguese have asked to be taken out of the city.
+Santos Silva says other EU countries with low numbers of potential evacuees are considering a joint operation and have approached Chinese health authorities about gaining clearance for it.
+He did not identify the other countries.
+French health official Jerome Salomon says France may take non-French people on the flight it's trying to arrange.

 — AUSTRALIA: Foreign Minister Marise Payne said her government is “exploring all opportunities” to help with evacuation of a number of Australians reportedly in Wuhan.
 She didn't elaborate.
 Australia doesn't have a consular presence in Wuhan.